+Sweet Potato BBQ Jackfruit Sliders are a fun appetizer!
 BBQ “pulled” jackfruit on top of roasted sweet potato rounds make an awesome healthy vegan “slider” for your football festivities.

 It all started with these Sweet Potato Rounds with Herbed Ricotta and Walnuts (which essentially broke the internet, you’re welcome!), moved to Roasted Sweet Potato Rounds with Guacamole and Bacon (<- perfect for game day), then metamorphosized into these Sweet Potato Rounds with Goat Cheese and Cranberries (<- marvelous for holiday gatherings).

-WUHL it’s high time we revisit the topic, and for this round (<- get it?
+WELL it’s high time we revisit the topic, and for this round (<- get it?
 Round?)
 I’m thinking BBQ!
 First off, it’s football season, secondly, a great BBQ sauce is near impossible to beat, and thirdly: sweet potato.